Simulations Approaching Data: Cortical Slow Waves in Inferred Models of the Whole Hemisphere of Mouse: Results

-The parameters are not assumed to be homogeneous in the space and each population is left free to have different inferred parameters.
-The resulting parameters are reported in Fig.\ref{fig3}\textbf{B,C,D,F,G,H}.
+The optimal values for the parameters are inferred from maximizing the likelihood with respect to the parameters themselves.
+The optimizer we used is the gradient-based iRprop algorithm \cite{igel2003empirical}.
+The parameters are not assumed to be isotropic in the space, and each population (identified by a pixel in the image of the cortex) is left free to have different inferred parameters.
+The resulting parameters can thus be reported in a map, as illustrated in Figs.~\ref{fig4}\textbf{B}-\textbf{G}.
 Each panel represents, color-coded, the spatial map of a different inferred parameter, describing its distribution over the cortex of the mouse.
-Specifically, 1) the parameters that characterize at local level the inferred shape of the elliptical exponential decaying connectivity kernels (see \textit{\nameref{sec:Methods}}, section \textit{\nameref{sec:EllipticalExponentialKernels}}) are: $\lambda$, $k_0$, $\phi$, $e$, $a$; 2) $b$ is the strength of the spike frequency adaptation (see section \textit{\nameref{sec:GenerativeModel}} and Eq.\ref{eq:mu-i-t}) 3) $I_{ext}$ is the local external input current.
-Panel \textbf{E} in Fig.\ref{fig3}E presents, for a few exemplary pixels, the total amount of connectivity incoming from the surrounding region, and shows the existence of strong eccentricity ($e$ and $a$) and prevalent orientations ($\phi$) for the elliptic connectivity kernels, that facilitate the initiation and propagation of wave-fonts along preferential axes, orthogonal to the major axis of the ellipses.
+Specifically, $\lambda$, $k_0$, $e$, and $a$ characterize the inferred shape of the elliptical exponential-decaying connectivity kernels at a local level (see \textit{\nameref{sec:Methods}}, section \textit{\nameref{sec:EllipticalExponentialKernels}}); $b$ is the strength of the spike frequency adaptation (see section \textit{\nameref{sec:GenerativeModel}} and Eq.~\eqref{eq:mu-i-t}); $I_{ext}$ is the local external input current.
+Panel \textbf{H} in Fig.~\ref{fig4} presents, for a few exemplary pixels, the total amount of incoming connectivity $k$, and confirms the presence of a strong eccentricity ($e$) and prevalent orientations ($\phi$) for the elliptic connectivity kernels.
+Both of which contribute to the initiation and propagation of wave-fronts along preferential axes, orthogonal to the major axis of the ellipses.

-In principle such parameters define the generative model which better reproduce the experimental data.
-A major risk while maximizing the likelihood (see Fig.\ref{fig3} \textbf{G}, blue line) is the over-fitting, which we avoid by considering the validation likelihood (see Fig.\ref{fig3} \textbf{G} - orange line), a likelihood evaluate on data expressing the same kind of dynamics but not used for the inference.
-The likelihood increase associated to a validation likelihood decrease is an alarm for over-fitting.
+In principle, such inferred parameters define the generative model which reproduces best the experimental data.
+A major risk while maximizing the likelihood (see Fig.~\ref{fig4}\textbf{I}, blue line) is over-fitting, which we avoid by considering the validation likelihood (see Fig.~\ref{fig4}\textbf{I}, orange line), i.e., the likelihood evaluated on data expressing the same kind of dynamics but not used for the inference.
+A training likelihood increase associated with a validation likelihood decrease during the inference procedure is an indicator for over-fitting.
+This is, however, not the case here.